 - Difficulty losing weight

-As if the symptoms above are not enough, if your blood sugar remains unbalanced too frequently the body starts to ignore the insulin message, a condition called insulin resistance.
+If your blood sugar remains unbalanced too frequently, the body starts to ignore the insulin message: a condition called insulin resistance.
 This leads to permanently high blood sugar levels which can cause weight gain and can eventually lead to type 2 diabetes.

 Your fasting glucose levels can easily be tested by your GP.

 Testing for insulin resistance